f5devcentral/f5-automation-labs/docs/class2/module3/module3.rst

   - Allow users to easily assemble Postman collections into workflows
   - Enabled integration with third-party tools such as Ansible, Chef & Puppet

-The framework allows collection developers to create automable collections that include full testing of response values, population of environment variables to establish chains of requests and time-based polling to allow long-lived API processes time to complete.
+The framework allows collection developers to create automatable collections that include full testing of response values, population of environment variables to establish chains of requests and time-based polling to allow long-lived API processes time to complete.